AASPLLC/SMSAndWhatsAppDeploymentTool/README.md

 The following will need to be provided manually for security reasons:

-1. WordsList.json is the JSON for random word generating and is optional.
-This should go in the deployment apps JSON folder if given or created during deployment.
+1. The WordsList.json file is an optional JSON for generating random words.
+If provided or created during deployment, it should be placed in the deployment apps JSON folder.

 The format below is in case you want to create your own word list:
 ```